san4b0t/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 job applications without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. All of HustleHub's commands should complete within 3 seconds.
+4. All of HustleHub's commands should complete within 2 seconds for typical operations.
-5. The system should enforce data integrity whereby no two job applications share a combination of company name, role name, and deadline.
+5. The system should enforce data integrity whereby no two job applications share the same combination of company name and role.
+6. The user interface should be intuitive enough for computing students familiar with CLI tools to use without extensive training.
+7. The application should persist data reliably, ensuring no data loss between sessions under normal operation.
+8. Error messages should be clear and actionable, guiding users to correct their input.

 ### Glossary

-* **Job Application**: A document with at least these 4 details: a company name, role name, a deadline and an application status
+* **Job Application**: A record containing company name, role, application status (APPLIED, INPROGRESS, REJECTED), deadline (date and time), and optional tags
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Tag**: A short label (1-30 characters) used to categorize job applications, containing letters, numbers, and optionally special characters
+* **Recently Modified Application**: The job application that was last modified by an add, update, tag, or untag operation, visually highlighted in the UI
-* **Serialization**: The process to convert complex objects into a simpler form for various purposes like storage, computation, or encryption.
+* **Serialization**: The process to convert complex objects (like JobApplication) into JSON format for storage
+* **Filtered List**: A subset of job applications displayed based on search, filter, or sort criteria
+* **Immutable Pattern**: A design pattern where objects cannot be modified after creation; modifications create new objects instead

 --------------------------------------------------------------------------------------------------------------------